kensho-technologies/pyctcdecode/README.md

 text = decoder.decode(logits)
 ```

-If the vocabulary is BPE based, adjust the labels and set the `is_bpe` flag (merging of tokens for the LM is handled automatically):
+If the vocabulary is BPE-based, adjust the labels and set the `is_bpe` flag (merging of tokens for the LM is handled automatically):

 ``` python
 labels = ["<unk>", "▁bug", "s", "▁bunny"]